 Sustainable growth report 2024

-This report covers our sustainability activities for the period of 1 January to 31 December 2024 and is aligned with the ESG (Environment, Social, Governance) standards.
-In this report, we begin with Care for People (Social), followed by Care for Environment, and conclude with Care by Governance.
+This report presents our sustainability activities for the period from 1 January to 31 December 2025 and is aligned with the ESG (Environment, Social, Governance) standards.
+We begin with Care for People (Social), followed by Care for Environment, and conclude with Care by Governance.

 This report and CSRD